LTER-LIFE/FDFDT-Manual/docs/04-Describe-data.md

 -   What do columns mean?

 -   Which units belong to each column?

+- Which data type (e.g., integer, string, datetime) does each column contain?

 If you include personal information, like email addresses, of other people in the metadata that is made available online later on, it should always be asked for permission beforehand.